yiisoft/validator/README.md

 ## General usage

 Validator allows to check data in any format.
-For example, object:
+For example, when data is an object:

 ```php
 use Yiisoft\Validator\Rule\AtLeast;